Stages of Change

 - make sure your progress continues, and that the changes are part of your day-to-day life

 - stick to your treatment

-- avoid situations which might cause you to slip
+- reduce or avoid situations which might cause you to slip

-- make a plan for coping when you are tempted to go back to old eating disorder behaviours
+- make a relapse prevention plan for coping when you are faced with triggers and slip back to old eating disorder behaviours

 - reward yourself for your hard work, and celebrate your success!